tsjk/docker-core-lightning/README.md

 setting `addr` to point to the from-container-reachable control port of the Tor daemon (if control is needed), and `proxy` the from-container-reachable socks port in Core Lightning's daemon config, respectively.

+#### Tor Authentication
+For some Tor operations authentication is needed.
+This can be supplied either by setting the docker environment variable `TOR_SERVICE_PASSWORD`, or by directly setting `tor-service-password` in Core Lightning's daemon config.

 ## .env.d
 Files in the `${LIGHTNINGD_DATA}/.env.d` are sourced by the root user in the